JulienFleuret/CUDA_Advance_Libraries/README.md

 Configuration file.

 `run.sh`
-Run the executable (arguments must be provided).
+Run the executable (same arguments as `segmentation_model_tester.exe` must be provided).
 If the project was not compiled create the project first.
 If the pre-trained models have not been downloaded, download the models (requires DVC).

 `setup.sh`
 Install all the dependencies and prepare all the dependencies.